 The following public use policies apply to the Arlington Campus, Fenwick, Gateway and Mercer Libraries (Law Library's policies)

-- Onsite use of print materials is available to the general public.
+- Onsite use of print or media materials is available to the general public.

-- Borrowing of Mason-owned items may be available to certain groups or for a fee through the Passport Program.
+- Borrowing of Mason-owned items may be available free of charge to certain groups, or for a fee through the Passport Program.

 - Onsite use of electronic resources is available to the public from university-owned computers.